Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Introduction

-We answer the first research question by automatically identifying SPs for human-written summaries (\cref{sec:search_algo}).
-Specifically, we develop an efficient best-first search algorithm, \search{} that iteratively applies different neural modules to a given set of extracted document sentences in order to generate newer sentences, such that the ROUGE~\citep{lin-2004-rouge} score with respect to the gold summary is maximized by these new sentences. \search{} achieves efficiency through important design choices including maintaining a priority queue that scores, ranks, and prunes intermediate generations (\cref{sec:design_choices}). \search{} outputs Summarization Programs that effectively reproduce human summaries, significantly outperforming several baselines and obtaining a high ROUGE-2 of 40 on the CNN/DailyMail dataset~\citep{hermann2015teaching} (\cref{sec:eval_rq1}).
-Moreover, human evaluation of the Summarization Programs shows that our neural modules are highly faithful,\footnote{`Neural module faithfulness' refers to whether the modules perform their expected operations.
+\begin{enumerate}[nosep, wide=0pt, leftmargin=*, after=\strut] \item \textbf{RQ1.} \textit{Given a human-written abstractive summary, can we develop an algorithm for identifying a Summarization Program that effectively represents the generative process of the summary?} \item \textbf{RQ2.} \textit{Using the SPs identified in RQ1 as supervision, can we develop models that generate Summarization Programs as interpretable intermediate representations for generating summaries?} \end{enumerate} We answer the first research question by automatically identifying SPs for human summaries (\cref{sec:search_algo}).
+Specifically, we develop an efficient best-first search algorithm, \search{} that iteratively applies different neural modules to a set of extracted document sentences in order to generate newer sentences, such that the ROUGE~\citep{lin-2004-rouge} score with respect to the gold summary is maximized by these new sentences. \search{} achieves efficiency through important design choices including maintaining a priority queue that scores, ranks, and prunes intermediate generations (\cref{sec:design_choices}).
+We conduct experiments on two English single document summarization datasets, CNN/DailyMail ~\citep{hermann2015teaching} and XSum~\citep{narayan2018don} to show that \search{} outputs SPs that effectively reproduce human summaries, significantly outperforming several baselines (\cref{sec:eval_rq1}).
+Moreover, human evaluation shows that our neural modules are highly faithful,\footnote{`Neural module faithfulness' refers to whether the modules perform their expected operations.
 This is different from `summary faithfulness' that evaluates whether a summary contains only factual claims from the source document.
 The latter will be referred to as `summary factuality'.} performing operations they are supposed to and also generating outputs that are mostly factual to their inputs (\cref{sec:module_faithfulness_eval}).